Clubs & Societies

-The Tamil Literary Association aims and provides students to appreciate the literary skills and ways of protecting the traditions of the Tamil Language.
-Various competitions are held at class level to revive the artistic and creative skills of the students.
-The 27th Annual ‘Kalai Vizha’ was held on the 28th of May 2016 and Her Excellency Radha Venkataraman, the Assistant High Commissioner of India in Sri Lanka graced the occasion as the Chief Guest.
+The Tamil Literary Association aims and provides students to appreciate the literary skills and ways of protecting the traditions of Language.
+Various competitions were held at class level to revive the artistic and creative skills of the students.
+The Annual “Kalai Vizha” was held on the 29th of September 2018 and Dr. M. Vamadevan, Advisor, Ministry of Hill Country New Villages, Infrastructure & Community Development graced the occasion as Chief Guest.

 ENGLISH LITERARY ASSOCIATION

 The Senior English Literary Association aims at creating a passion to acquire higher order skills such as creative communication through the media of prose, poetry, drama etc. All students from Grade 11 to 13 are the constituents of this association.
 The Senior English Literary Association taps the innate talents of the students and provides them with a good platform to interact with one another and hones their skills of advanced communication skills.